 When it comes to texture, this yogurt is a little on the thicker side but it is still smooth and creamy, so it goes down smoothly.

-This option is a more affordable option with a higher amount of active bacteria strains than other varieties.
-It also uses all natural ingredients so it is formulated much more purely.
+This is the highest probiotic yogurt and it is a more affordable option considering the fact that it has a higher amount of active bacteria strains than other varieties.
+It also uses all-natural ingredients so it is formulated much more purely.

 5. Lifeway Kefir